vasily-kartashov/vasily-kartashov.github.io/_posts/2016-01-29-adding-jsonb-support-to-hibernate.md

 }
 ```

-This is all the non-domain specific code that we need.
-We can now proceed with our entities and repositories.
-Let's define a `Device` entity
+With all the necessary non-domain specific code in place, we can now proceed to create our entities and repositories.
+Let's take a look at our `Device` entity, defined as follows:

 ```java
 @Entity